nuxeo/doc.nuxeo.com-client-java/src/java/configuration.md

 They both offer a `getEntityType` method and handle `entity-type` read/write in JSON (used for serialization/deserialization needs).

 There're other types for object consume/produce by the client:
-- `Connectable` interface for objects with connectivity needs or owning sub-objects with connectivity needs
+- `Connectable` interface for objects with connectivity needs or holding sub objects with connectivity needs
+- `Entities` class for objects holding a list of entities
 - `PaginableEntity` class for objects with pagination capabilities

 **Let's see each type in detail:**